pedestrian crossings

 Public Works Committee -

-Staff said the city has no formal policy for mid-block crossing requests and that the typical professional answer is “no” due to safety concerns; Riverside Foods was told to submit a formal written request and justification for consideration.
+Staff told the committee the city has no formal policy for mid-block crossing requests and that the typical professional answer is “no” due to safety concerns; Riverside Foods was told to submit a formal written request and justification for consideration.

 Public Works Committee -

-The committee discussed, as a hypothetical long-term idea, that vacating that block of Wilson Street could be considered someday, but not now due to multiple property owners and possible utilities in the right-of-way.
+The committee discussed, hypothetically, vacating that block of Wilson Street in the future, but said it is not recommended now due to multiple property owners and possible utilities in the right-of-way.

 Public Works Committee